Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 ## Players interested in roleplaying a Pregnancy must abide by the following guidelines

-- Pregnancy has a minimum duration of 2 Months.
+- Pregnancy has a minimum duration of 1.5 Months.
 Do not roleplay pregnancy loss.

-- After 2 Months of Pregnancy RP, the child cannot be played by another player until an additional 4 Month period has passed to reflect the child becoming 18.
-These 6 Months total are referred to as a Complete Cycle of Pregnancy RP.
+- After 1.5 Months of Pregnancy RP, the child cannot be played by another player until an additional 3 Month period has passed to reflect the child becoming 18.
+These 4.5 Months total are referred to as a Complete Cycle of Pregnancy RP.

+- Cycle of Pregnancy RP is divided into four overall parts, First trimester is unrestricted, and allows for the same rp as always.
+Second trimester is slight restrictions, and you are unable to do crime during this time.
+Third trimester would be the most restrictive, with a cease to most activities, just before birth.
+The fourth part is raising the baby.

 - After a Complete Cycle of Pregnancy RP, the player must wait an additional 2-week period before a new cycle of Pregnancy RP may commence.

+- For realism reasons, due to the overarching chance of death during childbirth for multiple children at once, you may only have up to twins at any given time.

 - Parents can never play as their own children, unless both parents have died.
 Another Player may play the child once the child is 18 years of age.